hrydgard/ppsspp-site/docs/reference/texture-replacement.md

 Unfortunately, this means that hashes may be different even though any human could obviously tell they are identical.
 It's often very difficult for PPSSPP to detect this: sometimes 512x512 images are sprite sheets, fonts, or just scaled down.
 And it happens with smaller images (even 32x64) too.

+Workarounds

+#### Single image fix

+For title screens and other textures that tend to be loaded at a fixed address, use `[hashranges]`, detailed in the first example above.

+#### Global fix

-Workaround: you can add `reduceHash = True` under `[options]` (this cannot be used with `hash = quick`.)
+If there are a lot of images with this problem, you can add `reduceHash = True` under `[options]` (this cannot be used with `hash = quick`.)
 This will assume that only the top half of any texture is important.
 If a game draws text a letter at a time into a texture or changes the bottom half, this will break drawing in those cases.
-If that happens, the practical option is to start over with `reduceHash` off (or live with the breakage.)
+If that happens, the practical option is to start over with `reduceHash` off (or live with the breakage).

 ### Mipmaps